sara-nl/clouddocs/move_preparation_instructions.markdown

 Please call or email your advisor, or contact our helpdesk: helpdesk@surfsara.nl if you have questions about the move.

-## Instructions to prepare for thge move
+## Instructions to prepare for the move

 > _This part needs to be written._